The Men That Will Not Be Blamed for Nothing: Biography

-In May 2014 the band announced that Andy Heintz had been diagnosed with throat cancer.
+In May 2014, the band announced that Andy Heintz had been diagnosed with throat cancer.
 A planned US tour was cancelled, with Burrows and O'Neill instead performing stand up comedy sets across the US.
 The band made their debut at the Glastonbury Festival, and only appearance that summer, as a trio with O'Neill and Burrows sharing the vocals, joined on one song by Leeson O'Keefe of the band Neck.
 Burrows wrote an emotional account of the experience for UK website Drowned In Sound.

-In October 2014 the band announced via their Facebook page that Heintz was recovering from his treatment, the band played a short run of shows culminating in a sold-out headline set London's The Garage, and a free Christmas show at the comparatively small The Islington.
+In October 2014, the band announced via their Facebook page that Heintz was recovering from his treatment, the band played a short run of shows culminating in a sold-out headline set London's The Garage, and a free Christmas show at the comparatively small The Islington.

-In March 2015 the band appeared in a 'Drinking with...
+In March 2015, the band appeared in a 'Drinking with...
 Steampunks', a comedy short commissioned for Channel 4's online platform All 4 and shot, appropriately, in the Brunel Museum featuring footage of the band in the Thames Tunnel and performing live at the relaunched 12 Bar Club.
 A short spring tour saw them appear in Bristol alongside She Makes War.

-In May 2015 the band announced via their Facebook page that they had recorded their third album, Not Your Typical Victorians, at Livingston Recording Studios in North London, which would feature a re-recorded version of 'The Gin Song.'
+In May 2015, the band announced via their Facebook page that they had recorded their third album, Not Your Typical Victorians, at Livingston Recording Studios in North London, which would feature a re-recorded version of 'The Gin Song.'
 The album was released in the Autumn of 2015, following appearances at Glastonbury, Blissfields, Boomtown Fair, Secret Garden Party and other summer festivals.
 The album received positive reviews from Drowned In Sound, Louder Than War and Pure Rawk whose readers voted it Album of the Year at the site's annual awards.

 The band announced the release of their fourth album, Double Negative in January 2018.
 A press release quoted the band describing the album as "a short, angry album that emphasised our punk side and pushed our sound forward.
 It’s dark, savage, brutal and holds up the rotten corpse of Britain’s past as a mirror to the sorry state of the present…and then rubs yer face in it so you won’t do it again.
 The humour is still there, but it’s dark and twisted- there’s very little of the Music Hall influence we’ve touched on before."
 The band announced a UK tour to promote the record.

 The band confirmed in a syndicated interview with journalist Simon Price that they planned to record a follow-up album that would a counterpoint, with O'Neill saying "We’re on a two-album cycle and any songs that are more expansive and epic will go on the next album."

 In June 2021, the band announced via Facebook that long-term member Jez Miller had left the band to pursue other opportunities.
 Upcoming shows and the fifth album would continue as planned with guest drummers until a new full time member could be recruited.
+A fifth album is yet to be released.